 You should check all your e-tickets and any Bangkok travel vouchers.

-In 2014 I forgot my own rule and arranged a pick-up from Bangkok Airport at 5:00pm, thinking that my flight landed at 4:15pm.
-Well the flight landed at 3:15pm because of an adjustment to Daylight saving time and I had to wait around an hour.
+Well the flight landed at 3:15 pm because of an adjustment to Daylight saving time and I had to wait around an hour.

 After seeking out the best Bangkok hotel deals on the internet and making your Bangkok hotel reservations you will be sent a travel voucher as a confirmation.